BarryD237/D-O-Connor/README.md

 ***

 # GSEA Pre Ranked set
 GSEA provides the option to use a pre ranked gene list, where the most up regulated genes are at the top of the list, and the down regulated genes are at the bottom of the list.
 Unaffected genes lie in the middle of the list.
 To compute this list, use the results from DESeq2.
-We will need to convert the Ensembl gene ID's to gene symbols, and then calculate a metric score by dividing the -log10(pvalues) by the sign(log2foldchange):
+We will need to convert the Ensembl gene ID's to gene symbols, and then calculate a metric score by dividing the -log10(pvalues) by the sign(log2foldchange) adapted from this [biostars post](https://www.biostars.org/p/279097/#389228):
 ```R
 x <- as.data.frame(res)